HuttleyLab/DiverseSeq/paper/paper.md

 as the scale of data sets becomes larger, the value of identifying analysis parameters on a representative subset of the data increases

 Current tools [@balaban.2019.plosone] require existence of a multiple sequence alignment or a phylogenetic tree or a pairwise distance matrix.
-Algorithms for all these approaches require homologous sequences as input.
+These are effectively updates of earlier approaches [@widmann.2006.molcellproteomics].
+The algorithms for these approaches require either distance matrices or homologous sequences as input.
 Each of those components is in turn computationally expensive.

 Divergent is more flexible than published approaches.
 It is alignment free and does not require sequences to be related.
 As we show, in the case of homologous sequences, the set selected by divergent is comparable to what would be expected under published approaches.
 Moreover, the algorithm is linear in time.